 How Far Back Do Public Records and Virginia Background Checks Go?

-Like many other states, Virginia abides by the 7-year rule, which dictates how far back a background check goes in Virginia.
+Like many other states, Virginia abides by the 7-year rule, which determines the extent to which a background check can reach back in time.
 The 7-year rule means that criminal records can not display any information on convictions older than 7 years.